Recently in Pharmaceutical Interests, Public Interests Category

 The Four Dog Defense

 It's a well known strategy they say.
-But how well known is it if Wikipedia doesn't even have an entry?
-It goes like this.
+But how well known is it if the world's biggest encyclopedia doesn't even have an entry?
+Anyway, it goes like this.
 Say you're the owner of a dog who's just bitten someone.
-If you're a chuff, churl or cretin -- or you may say, your average defensive citizen -- you deny it via the so called "Four Dog Defense".
+If you're a chuff, churl or cretin -- or even your average defensive citizen -- you deny it via the so called "Four Dog Defense".
 Here's how one lawyer explained it to the St. Petersburg Times in 1997 1:

 1. First of all, I don't have a dog.